CPR vs. ACLS Certification: Understanding the Differences

 Course Content:

 CPR and First Aid Certification is the foundation of your knowledge.
-It teaches all about the basics of CPR, such as effective chest compression, use of an Automated External Defibrillator, how to treat choking, burns, etc. CPR is a lifesaving skill that you would use when you are outside of a hospital, while Advanced Cardiac Life Support is geared towards professionals who participate in the management of cardiovascular emergencies.
+It teaches all about the basics of CPR, such as effective chest compression, use of an Automated External Defibrillator, how to treat choking, burns, etc. CPR is a lifesaving skill you would use outside of a hospital, such as in schools, gyms, or public areas before EMS arrives, while Advanced Cardiac Life Support is geared towards professionals who participate in the management of cardiovascular emergencies.

 ACLS teaches personnel in emergency response and healthcare professionals how to use a defibrillator properly but also includes learning to read and understand ECGs and emergency-scenario algorithms to follow.
 In addition, the course covers teaching about how to properly administer medication (oral or intravenous, for example).
 Other covered topics are how to use intubation materials, glucose machines, and cardiac monitors.